 One of 140 DB6 Volante Mark 1s made, this right-hand drive example was re-imported from the USA circa 1984/85.
 Damaged in transit, it was subsequently sent to Aston Service Dorset, rebuilt with new body panels, repainted and fully restored.
 At around the same time a replacement Vantage-specification engine (‘400/4841/SVC’, from a 1971 DBS model) was obtained and installed after a full rebuild.
 The opportunity was taken to fit a ZF five-speed manual gearbox, replacing the original automatic.
 All the forgoing was carried out by Aston Service Dorset for previous owner – a Mr S.G. – of the Imperial War Museum, Duxford, who had acquired the car in 1988, at which time it was painted red.

 In 1990 further refurbishment was undertaken to include new wheels/tyres, new hood, new carpets, re-Connollised leather, new door panels and all new weather strips and seals.
-After a period in storage, the car was purchased by the current owner in 1998 and re-commissioned by a marque specialist.
+After a period in storage, the car was re-commissioned by a marque specialist in 1998.
 Work undertaken included fitting new fuel tanks/lines and overhauling the carburettors, fuel pumps, brakes, power hood motor/mechanism and window lift motors.
 In addition, the steering wheel, ignition leads and rear lamp clusters were renewed.
 The body/chassis was Waxoyled throughout and the car set up on a rolling road.

 We recognise that buying an Aston Martin is no ordinary purchase, which is why at Aston Martin Works we endeavour to offer the widest possible range of competitive finance options to our customers.